yugabyte/yugabyte-db/docs/content/preview/admin/_index.md

 type: indexpage
 ---

-YugabyteDB ships with a variety of tools to interact with, manage and configure your cluster.
+YugabyteDB ships with a variety of tools to interact with, manage, and configure your cluster.
 Each tool has been designed for a specific purpose.
 The following illustration shows which tools operate on which parts of the cluster.

 ![Tools and their purpose](/images/admin/tools_functionalities.png)